Svenskithesource/AntorumBot/README.md

 It is made by reverse engineering the game's network activity and is not officially supported by the game's developers.

 ## Usage
-To use the bot, you need to install the package and create a new bot instance.
+To use the bot, you need to install the package (`pip install antorum`) and create a new bot instance.

 ```python
 from antorum import multiplayer